 BEHAVIOR IS CUMULATIVE FROM SEPTEMBER THROUGH JUNE.
-Two verified Code of Conduct behavior referrals will make a student ineligible for all extracurricular activities for the period of one week exclusive of vacation, starting at the time s/he is declared ineligible.
-If a student receives a third verified penalty referral the student will be ineligible for three consecutive weeks; after a fourth verified referral the student will serve five weeks, all referrals thereafter will result in five concurrent weeks of ineligibility.
-Student behavior referrals will carry over to the next school year in the form of a behavior contract.
-Students will return in September with a probationary period of the length of their carry over period.
+Two verified Code of Conduct behavior referrals will may make a student ineligible for all extracurricular activities. the student will serve five weeks, all referrals thereafter will result in five concurrent weeks of ineligibility.
+Student behavior referrals will earry over to the next school year in the form of a behavior contract.
+Students will return in September with a probationary period of the length of their earry over period.
 Students with no infractions throughout probation will be given a fresh start at the end of probation.
 Students who incur a Code of Conduct referral will immediately be placed on a 5-week extracurricular suspension.